June 9, 2025

-Amrish Puri (22 June 1932 – 12 January 2005) was born in Nawanshahr, Punjab, into the Punjabi family of Lala Nihal Chand Puri and Ved Kaur.
-His elder brothers, Chaman Puri and Madan Puri, were also actors; he was also the cousin of the great KL Saigal.
+Amrish Puri was born on 22 June 1932 in Nawanshahr, Punjab, into the Punjabi family of Lala Nihal Chand Puri and Ved Kaur.
+His elder brothers, Chaman Puri and Madan Puri, were also actors.
+He was also the cousin of the great KL Saigal.

 The Making of a Legend